 Just as a real estate sponsor promote can be utilized to reward the GP overseeing a specific real estate deal, it can also be applied to multifamily real estate fund situations.
 With the latter, people generally apply a Cross-promote.

 While a sponsor may earn a promote when a particular deal surpasses its original benchmarks, a cross-promote may occur when a fund manager achieves or exceeds specific IRR benchmarks across the entire portfolio.
 Cross-promotes assume that not every deal in a portfolio will meet or exceed initial return expectations.
 However, fund sponsors do deserve a reward when the whole fund exceeds IRR expectations.

 In other words, the fund manager’s promote is “crossed-over” the pool of properties instead of being tied to any one specific property.

 Keep in mind, not every fund structure uses cross-promotes.
 Some real estate funds will opt to utilize promotes associated with individual property performance.
 Others will utilize the cross-promote structure instead.
 It is up to the fund manager to determine how best to proceed.

 A real estate sponsor promotes can be a

 and limited partner’s interests aligned.

 As noted here, real estate sponsor promotes can be a valuable way of keeping the GP and LP interests aligned.
-In addition to charging modest fees for their work, the sponsor generally wants to be incentivized for exceeding return projections.
-This creates a win-win scenario for all parties involved, and generally, most LP investors are willing to forego some profit above a certain threshold if there is more total profit to share than originally anticipated.
+In addition to charging modest fees for their work.
+The sponsor often just wants to be incentivized for exceeding the return projections.
+This creates a win-win scenario for all parties involved, and often, most LP investors are willing to forego some profit above a certain threshold if there is more total profit to share than originally anticipated.

 Interested in learning more?
 Contact us today to learn more about Smartland’s approach to utilizing sponsor promotes.